phdye/smollm3-openwebui/README.md

 - Ensures FFmpeg is present for audio features
 - Logs every action for troubleshooting
 - Optional WSL backend via `--backend wsl` (uses the default distribution) or `--backend wsl --distro <name>` installs the stack inside a specified distribution
-- Provides start/stop scripts accessible from Windows and WSL
+- Installs the WSL stack under an isolated `tomex` user with start/stop scripts accessible from Windows and WSL
 - Starts the Tomex stack automatically after installation

 ## Prerequisites